-The employer industry expert who conducts the practical observation, must assign a preliminary grade and submit the grade on the official EUIAS assessor documentation to the EUIAS for the independent examiner.
+The independent industry technical expert who conducts the practical observation will assign a preliminary grade and submit the grade on the official EUIAS assessor documentation to the EUIAS for the independent examiner.
+The preliminary grade must be assigned after discussion with the employer technical expert.
+In the case of a disagreement, the independent industry technical expert has the casting vote.